STEAM is STEM for everyone – advanced and accommodating – socio-ethnic adaptable.

-*this map show a range of people who have been trained in STEAM education IN the US including;
+*this map shows a range of people who have been trained in STEAM education in the US including;

 whole schools, programs, groups & some single teachers or principals.

 In 2011, STEAM Education was adopted across all K-12 Schools in S. Korea.

-- Educator / Administration Certification - Pre-school, Elementary, Middle, High, Collegiate
+Educator / Administration Certification - PK, Elementary, Middle, High, College

 Great for school administrators and educators to learn about STEAM Education.